Skip to main content

 • Older moms are more likely to have twins since females over the age of 35 produce more follicle stimulating hormone (FSH)—meaning they may need assistance in getting pregnant.

-• Some studies have also found that women of African-American descent are slightly more likely to carry twins.
+• Some studies have found that women of African-American descent are slightly more likely to carry twins.

 • Genetic history